terrapower/armi/doc/user/radial_and_axial_expansion.rst

    * - Dummy
      - N/A

-The axial thermal expansion algorithm is applied in four (4) main steps:
+The axial thermal expansion algorithm is applied in four steps:

 * Step 1: Expand the axial dimensions of target components and non-target components within each block independently.
 * Step 2: Align blocks axially such that common components have consistent alignments (e.g., overlapping radial dimensions).